Inbound Thread를 빨리 반환하면 더 많은 요청을 받을 수 있다

 Looking at the MongoDB save process in detail:

-1. Network packet send (1ms) - CPU active
+- Network packet send - CPU active (microseconds)

-2. MongoDB server response wait (98ms) - CPU idle
+- MongoDB server processing/response wait - CPU idle (the vast majority of the time)

-3. Network response receive (1ms) - CPU active
+- Network response receive - CPU active (microseconds)

 From the OS perspective:

-Thread 1 does nothing for 98ms but still occupies a slot in the Thread Pool.
+Thread 1 does nothing while waiting but still occupies a slot in the Thread Pool.
 Other messages must wait until Thread 1 returns.

 Evaluating Async Processing Options